swapnilg4u/useful-resources/Programming/Python/DataStructures.md

 # Linked List class contains a Node object
 class LinkedList:

 # Function to initialize head
 	def __init__(self):
 		self.head = None

 # This function prints contents of linked list starting from head
 	def printList(self):
 		temp = self.head
 		while (temp):
 			print (temp.data)
 			temp = temp.next

-	# Functio to insert a new node at the beginning
+# Function to insert a new node at the beginning
 	def push(self, new_data):

 		# 1 & 2: Allocate the Node &